 "Earthquake?
 Here in Jump City?
 Strange..."
 Robin turned towards Cyborg, raising his arms in a curious shrug.
 The boy wonder barely took anything lightly, but even he couldn't see this happening to his town.

 Cyborg was already imputing the data into his arm pad, looking through the lines of code that streamed along his arm which only he could read.
 "It looks like the seismic activity has a trail.
 It's curving.
 This ain't no natural tectonic shift man."
 He started to walk along the crack, the Titans slowly trailing after him.

 This felt wrong.
 Raven glanced at her two compatriots with curious eyes, raising a brow to Beast Boy and Starfire.
 Beast Boy just shrugged, morphing into a rat to crawl down into the crack.
 He would emerge from its depth with a small yipe, "Wow, it goes deep dude."

 Starfire hovered over the crack, going high into the air to trail the length of the quake.
 Raven lowered her eyes with a flush for fear of looking too long up her frilly skirt.

 Cyborg turned around the block, following the trail as the other Titans followed closely behind.
-Robin was always at the ready, spread in his hand but not extended.
-Whoever did cause this mess was probably still around, and the Titans were determined to find him or her.
+Robin was always at the ready, hand on his utility belt for a quick draw.
+Whoever did cause this mess was probably still around, and the Titans were determined to find him, her or it.